apache/incubator-streampark-website/docs/flink-k8s/1-deployment.md

 ### configuration for coKubernetes RBAC

-User can configure RBAC for K8s Namespace by referring to Flink-Docs：https://ci.apache.org/projects/flink/flink-docs-stable/docs/deployment/resource-providers/native_kubernetes/#rbac
+User can configure RBAC for Kubernetes Namespace by referring to Flink-Docs：https://ci.apache.org/projects/flink/flink-docs-stable/docs/deployment/resource-providers/native_kubernetes/#rbac

-When Flink Namespace is `flink-dev` and there are no needed to explicitly specify K8s accounts, user can allocate resource to clusterrolebinding by the way as below
+When Flink Namespace is `flink-dev` and there are no needed to explicitly specify Kubernetes accounts, user can allocate resource to clusterrolebinding by the way as below

 ```